qiime/Topiary-Explorer/user_guide/source/database_connectivity.rst

 Step 3.
 Connect to the local database
 --------------------------------------
 Fill in database connection information in the Connect dialog at the bottom of the Database Pane.
-The relevant information is: Server: ``localhost``, Database: ``forensic_keyboard``, Username: ``root``, and your password will be system specific.
+The relevant information is: Server: ``localhost``, Database: ``forensic_keyboard``, Username: ``root``, and your password will be based on your settings.

 .. figure::  _images/connect_to_database.png
    :align:   center